How to Install Arch Linux

 Download the ISO from the Arch Linux download page.
 There are two ways to do so:

-• via BitTorrent
+• Via BitTorrent

-• as a direct download
+• As a direct download

 To download the ISO via torrent, choose between adding a magnet link to your BitTorrent app or downloading the torrent file.
+Alternatively, scroll down the page until you find a mirror closest to your current location and download the ISO file:

-dd bs=4M if=/path/to/archlinux.iso of=/dev/sdx status=progress && sync
+dd bs=4M if=/[path_to_archlinux.iso] of=/dev/[path_to_usb_device] status=progress && sync

 Burn the Arch Linux ISO to a DVD